 Reaching out to Ms. Green to get clarification, I was told that she had no comment.

-Considering that Archuleta County residents are now paying sales tax on both local and online purchases — while tourists pay sales tax only when buying locally in Pagosa — and considering the massive increase in sales taxes collected by the County since 2018, when local residents first started paying online tax, I would estimate that local residents now carry about 90% of the sales tax burden.
+Considering that Archuleta County residents are now paying sales tax on both local and online purchases — while tourists pay sales tax to us, only when buying locally in Pagosa — and considering the massive increase in sales taxes collected by the County since 2018, when local residents first started paying online tax, I would estimate that local residents now carry about 90% of the sales tax burden.

 Very rough estimate.